Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 Then there must be a subconfiguration $\p_T$ of $\p$ with $d+2$ points such that $\w = m(\p_T)$. \end{proposition} The condition that $m(\p)$ is generic in $M_{d,n}$ allows for the possibility that $\p$ itself is non-generic.
 Here, we are essentially only requiring that $\p$ is congruent to a generic configuration.
+Since the proof requires several lemmas, we defer it for now.

+\begin{remark} This proposition only requires that $\w \in M_{d,d+2}$ which is a zero-determinant test; no PSD test is required.
+The conclusion tells us that these squared lengths come from a real configuration, and so must automatically satisfy the relevant PSD conditions. \end{remark}

-In the statement, we do not assume a-priori that the $D$ edges in $E$ are distinct.
+In the statement, we do not assume, a priori, that the $D$ edges in $E$ are distinct.
 So we will prove first that under our genericity assumption on $\p$, this will be automatically guaranteed.

 \begin{lemma} Let $d\ge 1$.
 Let $I = \{I_1, \ldots, I_{r}\}$, for $r < D$, be a partition of $\{1, \ldots, D\}$ into $r$ subsets.
 Let $X_I\subseteq \CC^D$ be the linear span of the vectors $\v_j = \sum_{i\in I_j} \e_i$, for $1\le j\le r$ and elementary vectors $\e_i$; i.e., these are vectors with only $r$ distinct values.